praveenmunagapati/boiler/systemd/01.example/README.md

-We'll use a test program (srv) to consume from the activated socket, and another one (cli) to connect to it.
+Simple on-demand service

+We'll install example.socket and start it.
+We also install example.service.
+Systemd will establish the socket in a listening state, and will start the associated example.service when we make a connection to the socket.

     % make
     % sudo cp srv /usr/bin/example

-The installation prefix /usr/bin has to match what is in the .service file.
+    % sudo cp example.socket /etc/systemd/system

-    % sudo cp example.service example.socket /etc/systemd/system
+    % sudo cp example.service /etc/systemd/system
     % sudo systemctl daemon-reload
-    % systemctl start example.socket
+    % sudo systemctl start example.socket

-Note appearance of
+Note the appearance of

     /tmp/example.sock

 in the filesystem.
+Systemd created it and is polling on connection to it.

-Also, because this example service is using on-demand startup- (notice the absence of WantedBy in the example.service), there is no example process running.
-But if you connect to the example socket, the daemon gets started.
+This example service is using on-demand startup.
+Notice the absence of WantedBy in the example.service.
+Instead a connection to example.socket automatically starts example.service.

-    %  ./cli /tmp/example.sock
+    %  ./cli -f /tmp/example.sock
-    % ps aux | grep example

-If "example" exits then systemd restarts it only when there is a new connection to the UNIX domain socket.
+    %  sudo systemctl status example.service

+This particular server (/usr/bin/example) is coded to drain the client input and then exit.
+It relies on systemd to restart if a new connection is made.

+Shut it down:

+    % sudo systemctl stop example.socket example.service